RS-Alrefaey/muhtm/README.md

 3- git status to check    <br>
 4- create a new branch and dev  <br>
 5- push to the branch  <br>
-6- make a merge request to the main branch  <be>
+6- make a merge request to the main branch  <br>

 ## During the project